 - Plan ahead – Take your dog on long walks before you leave for the day to tire him out.
 He is more likely to fall asleep when you go instead of turning to destructive behavior.

 - Incorporate CBD – Natural calming supplements like CBD Dog Treats for Anxiety may decrease your pet’s feelings of anxiety and panic.
-CBD is known to ease the physiological response of stress and anxiety by lowering heart rate and blood pressure and encouraging a better mood.
+CBD is known to ease the physiological response of stress and anxiety by lowering heart rate and blood pressure and encouraging a better state of mind.
 If you give your pup this tasty snack 30 minutes before you leave, he may feel more relaxed while you’re away.

 If your pet does not seem to improve, you may want to consider seeing a behaviorist who can help reduce the severity of his separation anxiety and assist you with a plan to make your best buddy more comfortable.